JonathanSchi/DynareIRFGraphs/README.md

 12. "Linestyle"={'bw' or 'n'} with bw for black and white printer friendy and n for normal
-13. "DirectorySAVE"={'MyLatexDirectory'} defines a folder where the IRFs are stored in .eps and with latex friendly names
+13. "DirectorySAVE"={'MyLatexDirectory'} defines a folder where the IRFs are stored in .eps and with latex friendly names.
+    This command deletes the output in the live script, but saves it to the defined folder.
+    The Live-Script will report the respective folder.
+Not defining "DirectorySAVE" shows the IRFs in the live script.
-14. print_NAME='NameofFile' that is stored in your folder.
+14. print_NAME='NameofFile' that is to be stored in your folder.
 15. You can skip colors and linestyle (in case you want specific cases to have specific colors or linestyles by adding: colorskip=n and linestyleskip=n where n is an integer bigger than 0.
 If you do not want